Fitness to plead: Procedure

 The question of unfitness to plead is determined by a judge.
 The decision should normally be made as soon as it arises, which would ordinarily be before arraignment, but the court may postpone consideration of unfitness until any time before the opening of the defence case.
 This power might be used to allow the defence to challenge the prosecution case on the basis that there is no case to answer.

+Under the earlier Criminal Procedure (Insanity) Act 1964, determination of unfitness to plead led to an assumption that the accused had committed the act, without need for the prosecution to submit evidence, followed by automatic admission to hospital.
+In consequence fitness to plead was very rarely raised by defendants.